JOURNEY TO THE MIDNIGHT SUN

 Chapter 28

-Deep in the woods and no sign of anything but the same.
-A crowded maze in which one could scarcely see further than a stone’s toss.
-Looking up in hope of visual relief did not provide open sky but only small patches of drab gray between snow covered limbs.
-It seemed very nearly impossible, and yet life went on mostly out of sight.
+Day three in the “haunted” wood with no sign of anything but the same—a snowy maze in which one could scarcely see further than a stone’s toss in any direction.
+Looking up in hope of visual relief did not reveal an open sky, but only small patches of drab gray between crowded limbs.
+It seemed almost impossible, and yet life went on, mostly out of sight.
 The brown hares had turned white to hide from the lynx.
 The lynx had changed its color to sneak up on the hare.
 Each animal had its way.
 Some made themselves part of the maze.
-Others burrowed down to ride things out.
-Some stuck it out with pure ferocity like the wolverine and its equally ferocious cousin the fisher cat.
+Others burrowed down to ride the winter out.
+Some stuck it out with pure ferocity like the wolverine, and its equally ferocious cousin the fisher cat.

-“I’m sorry we haven’t found you much to eat.”
-Stroking Ellie’s neck, John spoke soft to calm the giant’s hunger.
+“I’m sorry we haven’t found you much to eat,” said John, stroking Ellie’s neck in an effort to calm her hunger.

 Tiredly, Emma came alongside and joined in, “She’s proving what you said [about her] to be true, John.”

-Pursing his lips tight, Summerfield glanced with pained eyes to the path behind.
-For three days they had hacked their way into the woods.
-Turning to Emma, he forced a smile, “At least we had a gentle start to winter.
-Otherwise, she’d have no reserves left at all.”
+Pursing his lips tight, Summerfield glanced to the path behind with pained eyes—a path they had hacked out one mile at a time.
+Then, turning to Emma, he forced a smile, “At least we had a gentle start to winter.
+Otherwise, I doubt she’d have any reserves left at all.”

 Ellie had been losing weight since the beginning of their journey, albeit slowly.
-Now with very little grass to eat while pulling the heavy sled through a tangled wood in freezing temperatures, her loss had accelerated to become visibly noticeable from day to day.
+Now, with very little grass to eat while pulling the heavy sled through a tangled wood in freezing temperatures, her loss had accelerated to become painfully obvious.

-Emma cut her speech short.
-Jessie, Mia, and Laureal were just then returning with the twins, having taken them for a bathroom break.
+“If only we could find even a small glade for her, it would…” Emma cut her speech short, seeing Mia and Laureal returning with the twins, having taken them for a bathroom break.

 Gleaning the conversation, Sophie protested while her mother secured her in her seat, “Horsey shouldn’t have to carry us without eating.”

 “Horsey is still plenty strong,” her mother assured.
-And back to work they went chopping and hacking, knocking away snow, clearing debris, keeping the sled upright on uneven ground, crossing fallen logs when necessary.
+And back to work they went, chopping and hacking, knocking away snow, clearing debris, keeping the sled upright on uneven ground, and crossing fallen logs when necessary.

 Without the ability to see distance, John could not use landmarks as directional aids.
-Thus he brought his compass out on a regular basis, that they may keep their bearing.
-A few paces ahead of John, Laureal looked for the easiest route based on their bearing.
-They kept their path straight as possible even as they wove this way and that.
-Difficult though it be, they continued by way of least resistance until mid-afternoon when they came to the edge of a rocky crag.
-Not a ravine but a riff, like a fracture in the earth.
-It angled down some eighteen or twenty feet through a hodgepodge of rock shelves and bushes under a blanket of snow.
+Thus, he brought his compass out regularly to keep his heading.
+A few paces ahead of John and based on his compass readings, Laureal looked for the route of least resistance.
+In such a way, they wove even as they kept their path as straight as possible.
+Difficult though it be, they doggedly continued until, halfway through the afternoon, they came to a rocky crag—not a ravine but a rift, like a fracture in the earth—it angled down some eighteen or twenty feet through a hodgepodge of rock shelves and bushes under a blanket of snow.

-Side-by-side at its edge, the newlyweds could see the crag was more of the same on the opposite side going up from bottom to top.
+Side by side at its edge, the newlyweds could see the crag was more of the same on the opposite side, rising from bottom to top.

 “Damn it all,” gazing on the daunting obstacle.